Mixing fragrance and essential oils for candle making

 However, essential oils are not magical and they are not automatically safer.
 Some suppliers argue that many essential oils perform poorly in candles, with weak diffusion, higher risk of irritation, or instability under heat, while others show that EOs can be used safely if you respect usage levels and product category limits.
 On top of that, any scented candle—FO, EO, or both—can trigger headaches or allergy-like symptoms in sensitive people, so “all natural” does not guarantee “no reaction.”

-There are strong reasons to say no to FO+EO blends in specific lines.
-If you promise “100% essential oil candles” or lean heavily on aromatherapy claims, adding fragrance oils would undermine that promise and could confuse customers once they read your ingredient listing.
-If your audience includes pregnant people, those with asthma, or households with pets, you may choose a simpler system—either very conservative essential-oil use with excellent documentation, or carefully selected, IFRA-compliant fragrance oils with clear safety messaging.
+There are clear reasons to say no to FO+EO blends in specific lines.
+If you promise “100% essential oil candles” or lean heavily on aromatherapy claims, adding fragrance oils changes the claim and can confuse customers once they read your ingredient listing.
+If the blend only works by pushing documentation, warnings, or testing complexity beyond what the line needs, a simpler FO-only or EO-only system is usually the better choice.

 A useful way to decide is to map the goal before you touch the formula: